misyltoad/redgpu/README.md

 ## Updates:

+* Apr 26, 2020: REDGPU SDK from April 20, 2020 is updated to v1.0.13.
+The example code is updated for GPUs with multiple VRAM heap ranges, `libredgpu_debug.so` and `redgpu_debug.dll` are improved greatly for ease of troubleshooting by default.

 * Apr 22, 2020: REDGPU SDK from April 20, 2020 is updated to v1.0.12.
 Minor changes to `redgpu.h`, `history.txt` is added to the `sdk` folder.

 * Apr 20, 2020: REDGPU SDK v1.0.11 from April 20, 2020 is released.